tomik-z-cech/PP4-Aneta-s-Glimmer/README.md

 This project could be significantly improved by adding more features this could include :

+- Force image format to go to webp format in DB Cloudinary fields, this would improve loading times
 - Toggle between light mode and dark mode (currently working on)
 - Custom Admin interface to fit within the style of project (currently working on)
 - Ability to Login with other page credentials (Google, Facebook)